Friday, January 31, 2025

 Dear Parishioners,

-Having heard numerous confessions for over 20 years, I think that it might be helpful to give a type of primer or refresher course for using the Sacrament of Penance.
+Having heard numerous confessions for nearly 40 years, I think that it might be helpful to give a type of primer or refresher course for using the Sacrament of Penance.
 While it may take some time to get everything covered thoroughly, here is my humble attempt to help simplify matters.

 The first act important to a good confession is a thorough Examination of Conscience.
 We have to look at our lives and see what we have done that is sinful.
 Many people reflect on the Ten Commandments, the teachings of Jesus in the Gospel, the letters of St. Paul or some formulated written examination to help with the process.